 Kutztown University encourages academically qualified students with disabilities to participate in its educational program and services.

 The My Place program provides enhanced support services to students on the autism spectrum who are enrolled in Kutztown University degree programs.
 These services augment the supports that are provided through traditional academic accommodations and campus support services.
-The My Place program focuses on four major areas: academics, career development, social skills, and daily living.
+The My Place program focuses on four major areas: academics, career development, social skills, and independent college living.

 - Assist in the adjustment to college life by creating a sense of community and personal connection to the university

 - Develop self-advocacy skills through increased self-knowledge and development of a career plan

 - Provide opportunities to learn and practice effective classroom etiquette and workplace readiness skills

 - Assist in the development of strategies and skills necessary for degree attainment and professional employment

 Students living on-campus (freshmen and transfer students) start and remain in this program for at least the first year at KU.
 The focus of the Residential Program is on the adjustment to college living, engagement in campus activities, development of study habits and strategies, classroom etiquette, self-advocacy, and career development.

 The Residential Program consists of one hour of one-on-one coaching, and a minimum of three hours of structured study hall (2 X weekly for 1.5 hours), one hour of group recreation or group activity, and one hour group meal each week.
 Additionally, students are expected to participate in at least four social/group activities each semester, three special career events/conferences scheduled throughout the year, as well as at least 10 hours of volunteer work or employment during the summer months.

 The Commuter/Continuing program is designed for freshmen and transfer commuter students as well as residential students who have participated in the Residential Program for at least one year.
 The focus of the Commuter/Continuing Program is on self-advocacy, study habits, classroom and workplace etiquette, and career development.